cashfree/cashfree-woocommerce/readme.txt

 The manual installation method involves downloading our plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 == Changelog ==

+= 4.5.0 =
+* Change error message in case of domain name is not whitelist
+* Customize your order ID prefix to maintain distinct identification for orders, especially when managing multiple stores with shared order sequences.
+By setting a unique prefix for each store, you ensure that orders remain organized and easily distinguishable.

 = 4.4.6 =
 * Bug fixes